 - When your dog takes certain medications that may cause drool as a side effect.

-- When your dog has mouthed or ingested something that is caustic or toxic.
+- When your dog has mouthed or ingested something caustic or toxic.

-- When your dog is feeling nauseated (car sickness is a good example here).
+- When your dog is nauseated (car sickness is a good example here).

 When Rottweiler Drooling Is Not Normal

-There are times when Rottweiler drooling can cross the line from normal to excessive.
-It is important to be aware of which medical or environmental issues may cause your Rottie to start drooling more than usual.
+There are times when Rottweiler drooling can cross the line from ordinary to excessive.
+Knowing which medical or environmental issues may cause your Rottie to start drooling more than usual is essential.

 Hyper-salivation is likely to occur in the following situations.